dxzhtt/dxzhtt/README.md

 ## Fun Facts
 - I make Web3 TikTok videos using CapCut.
-- Once coded on my Vivo while waiting for an ojek. 😅
+- Once coded on my low spec device. 😅
 - Dream: Build a dApp used by millions!

 ---